 Once you see this, you don’t want to be left behind, do you?

-I mean highlight a benefit of your product or service in a unique way, something which piques the reader’s curiosity.
+I mean to highlight the benefit of your product or service in a unique way, something which piques the reader’s curiosity.

-This is different to the usual SEO keyword stuffed headline and conveys a message in a novel way.
+This is different from the usual SEO keyword-stuffed headline and conveys a message in a novel way.

 Being specific about what you are writing about can make your copy a lot more compelling.